CrisLap/CrisLap/README.md

 Continue working in my current field using my newly acquired skills or become a fully-fledged Data Scientist <br>
 Overall Goals:
 Merge AI and ML technologies with Automotive and NLT ( my current field);<br>
-I'm also interested in Climate Change and Life Science;<br>
+I'm also interested in Finance, Climate Change and Life Science;<br>
 Help building a better future for the world<br>